 Yes!
 You can get 20% off Book Bolt with the code prowritingaid.

-Just an FYI, the link above is an affiliate link, which means that we will receive a small commission at no extra cost to you.
+The link above is an affiliate link, which means that ProWritingAid will receive a small commission, but it won't cost you anything extra.
 This helps us to keep improving our editing software for you so that the words you do write in your low-content book can be polished and error-free.

 Book Bolt Options: Any Alternatives?